morassman/process-palette/README.md

 ---|---|---
 namespace|The namespace under which the command is categorized.
 This forms part of its identity in the Command Palette.|"Process Palette" action (required)|The name of the action.
-This, together with the namespace, gives the command a unique identifier in the Command Palette.|null command (required)|A string with the name of the command to execute.|null arguments|An array of strings to pass as arguments to the command.|[ ] cwd|The working directory from which to execute the command.
+This, together with the namespace, gives the command a unique identifier in the Command Palette.|null command (required)|A string with the name and arguments of the command to execute.|null arguments|An array of strings to pass as arguments to the command.
+Since v0.4.10 arguments can be added directly to the `command` property's value, however this approach can still be used.|[ ] cwd|The working directory from which to execute the command.
 It doesn't have a default value, but one is automatically determined when the command is executed.
 If projects are open then the first project's folder is used.
 If there aren't any projects open then the folder of the `process-palette.json` file is used.|null keystroke|A string describing the shortcut to associate with this command.
 It can be any combination of `ctrl`, `alt`, `shift` and `cmd` separated with `-` characters.|null env|A map of environment variables.
 These will be made available in addition to the ones that are already defined in `process.env`|{ }